gbbaus17/homebridge-sonoff/README.md

 {
   "accessory": "SonoffTasmotaHTTP",
   "name": "Sonoff",
+  "devices": [
+    {
+      "name": "Sonoff",
-  "hostname": "The hostname of the Sonoff device"
+      "hostname": "The hostname or local ip address of the Sonoff device" }
+  ]
 }
 ```